RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 An Adviser may call or otherwise contact a Program Administrator or Program Coordinator with special questions or suggestions.
 However, the LPR is the Adviser's primary program representative and should be kept informed of any such contacts.
 An Associate may contact the Associateship Programs office as needed; however, the Program Administrator or Program Coordinator normally will call upon the LPR to assist in the resolution of any problems related to the Associate's research.

-At any time during the year, a research opportunity may be revised, deleted or a new one added.
+At any time during the year, a research opportunity may be revised, deleted, or added.

 Funding and Fiscal Matters